dhakalnirajan/Books-Collection/README.md

 1. The Fabric of Reality by David Deutsch
 2. The Beginning of Infinity by David Deutsch
 3. Factfulness by Hans Rosling
-4. The Emperor of All Maladies by Siddhartha Mukherjee
+4. The Emperor of All Maladies: A Biography of Cancer by Siddhartha Mukherjee
 5. The Laws of Medicine by Siddhartha Mukherjee
 6. Blink: The Power of Thinking Without Thinking by Malcolm Gladwell
 7. Outliers: The Story of Success by Malcolm Gladwell